Loading…

 Learning Objectives

-Explore Gen AI’s potential to enhance productivity; Master prompt engineering techniques (zero-shot learning, few-shot learning, and chain of thought); Learn how to frame questions, analyze responses, and extract actionable insights more effectively; Hands-on exercise on practical use cases in areas such as market research, information mining, and competitive intelligence.
+Recognize Gen AI’s potential to enhance productivity; Discuss how to master prompt engineering techniques (zero-shot learning, few-shot learning, and chain of thought); Identify how to frame questions, analyze responses, and extract actionable insights more effectively.

 Chair